komputeroverload/snowmen/README.md

 # snowmen
 Minetest Game mod that adds snowmen.

-To install, go to .minetest/mods/ and add the folder.
+To install, unzip snowmen.zip, and go to .minetest/mods/.
+Add the folder.